starknet-edu/starknetbook/src/ch01-00-getting-started.md

 After testing your smart contract on a development network, it's time to deploy it to the Starknet Testnet.
 Starknet Testnet is a public platform available for everyone, ideal for testing smart contracts and collaborating with fellow developers.

-First you need to create a Starknet account.
+First, you need to create a Starknet account.

 ### Smart Wallet Setup